MF's Corzine takes jabs but stands firm in defense

 During a break in Thursday's hearing for a House vote, Corzine and MF Global Chief Operating Officer Bradley Abelow were served with legal papers.

-“I haven’t even looked at it yet," said a lawyer accompanying Abelow.
-"Some kind of civil suit.”
+"I haven't even looked at it yet," said Gary Naftalis, a lawyer who was accompanying Abelow.
+"Some kind of civil suit."

-MF Global filed for bankruptcy on Oct.
-31 after it was forced to reveal that it had made a $6.3 billion bet on European sovereign debt, spooking investors and customers.

-The ensuing search for missing customer money has sent reverberations through the farm belt and trading floors, and has attracted the attention of the FBI and federal prosecutors.

-Democrats in turn accused Republicans of underfunding agencies, such as the CFTC, who are responsible for policing the markets where MF Global participated.

-"You cannot logically and sensibly be for regulation in the particular when you have opposed regulation in general,” said Barney Frank, the leading Democrat on the Financial Services Committee.
+After both stiffly said no, Pearce sneered: "But we're so sorry, we're desperately sorry, we want to apologize."

+Other lawmakers expressed frustration that neither Corzine nor Abelow were providing them with enough answers.

-(Reporting by Christopher Doering and Sarah N. Lynch; Writing by Dave Clarke; Editing by Tim Dobbyn)
+"No clarity," said Tennessee Republican Stephen Fincher.
+"No one knows anything."
+(Reporting by Christopher Doering, Sarah N. Lynch and Philip Shishkin; Writing by Dave Clarke; Editing by Tim Dobbyn)